stephenverderame/cpp_book/src/basics/control_flow.md

 }
 ```

-If you leave out the guard of the `for` loop like shown above, a constant that evaluates to false is put in its place.
+If you leave out the guard of the `for` loop like shown above, a constant which evaluates to `true` is put in its place.

 #### Break and Continue